The Jetsol is a jet-powered flying motorbike that would be capable of flying at over 50 kph at very low altitude with an autonomy of 20 minutes.

 The Jetsol could be used as a recreational vehicle to fly over fields, lakes, and forests.
 The jet exhausts are quite loud, so it probably wouldn’t be tolerated close to populated areas.
 The Jetsol could also be used for search and rescue operations since it could be brought rapidly in a pick-up and deployed in less than 3 minutes.

-The images of the Jetsol were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Jetsol concept was imagined in August 2018 by Charles Bombardier and the images were produced by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 He currently works as a freelance vehicle designer in Mumbai, India.